web-illinois/ilw-carousel/README.md

 - `overlay` moves the text content to be overlaid on top of the image.
 - `theme="blue"` makes the controls have a blue background.

-Both `playing` and `active-slide` are fully reactive, so the HTML attribute updates when the state of the carousel changes internally.
+Both `playing` and `activeslide` are fully reactive, so the HTML attribute updates when the state of the carousel changes internally.

 ## Slots